-Here are the books and comics I'm most looking forward to that come out in September!
+Here are the books I'm most looking forward to that come out in May!

 The Original is an audio-first story from Brandon Sanderson and Mary Robinette Kowal.
 I received a review copy through Net Galley.
 I've read some of Sanderson's previous work but it was my first exposure to Kowal.
 The Original is a near future sci-fi story where humans have developed cloning technology.
 If they can afford, people can pay to have a clone set up for if they die.
 Weekly appointments to back up all memories assure that the clone will be able to mostly pick up right where the authentic article left off.
 The Original focuses on a woman named Holly whose life is turned upside down when she awakens as what's known as a replica.
 This special kind of clone is created only when the original human has broken the law and is on the run, with the express purpose of hunting down those they were created from.

 The Silver Arrow is the latest release from Lev Grossman.
 Most will be familiar with the critic-turned-author from his series The Magicians.
 While The Magicians series was decidedly adult, this time around Grossman takes a crack at some middle-grade magic.
 I received a copy of the audiobook version of The Silver Arrow through NetGalley, but I'd had it on my wishlist already.
 I enjoyed The Magicians a lot and was curious to see how Grossman would handle a new challenge.
 The audiobook is narrated by one of the stars of the field in Simon Vance.

 Absolutely Everything! is the latest book from author Christopher Lloyd.
 I received a copy of the audiobook through Net Galley and was pretty happy because I'd already had it on my wishlist.
 Absolutely Everything! is the latest attempt by an author to succinctly cover the most important moments in the history of the world.
 This book starts with the Big Bang and runs through today.
 The audiobook is narrated by Lloyd himself.